-Running a full absentee ballot "cure program" (where organizations help track down voters whose ballots have been rejected and help them "cure" the ballots) can be complicated and is usually beyond the capacity of smaller organizations.
-That said, it can be enormously helpful for you to educate your constituents about how to track their own ballots, and how to contact their Municipal Clerk's office if they need to cure their ballot.
+Running a full vote-by-mail "cure program" (where organizations help track down voters whose ballots have been rejected and help them "cure" the ballots) can be complicated and is usually beyond the capacity of smaller organizations.
+That said, it can be enormously helpful for you to educate your constituents about how to track their own ballots, and how to contact their official County Clerk's office if they need to cure their ballot.